galvezsh/Digital_Void/readme.md

 ## 🚧 Purpose

-DigitalStudio explores a clean and scalable way to build interactive, localized, and reusable interfaces without relying on third-party frameworks or build tools.
+DigitalVoid explores a clean and scalable way to build interactive, localized, and reusable interfaces without relying on third-party frameworks or build tools.

 - Provide a testbed for advanced JavaScript logic without using libraries.
 - Support multilingual, modular, and scalable web page generation.